A Florida Dog Drove A Car For Almost An Hour: ‘They Should Give That Thing A License’

-A dog in Florida managed to have an adventurous Thursday morning when he got behind the wheel of a car and drove it around for nearly an hour, reports CNN affiliate WPBF.
+A dog in Florida managed to enjoy an adventurous Thursday morning when he got behind the wheel of a car and drove it for nearly an hour, reports CNN affiliate WPBF.

-The incident took place in a small cul-de-sac around the 2600 block of SW Edith Court in Port St. Lucie, a town about an hour away from Palm Beach.
+The incident took place in a small cul-de-sac around the 2600 block of SW Edith Court in Port St. Lucie, a town about an hour from Palm Beach.

-The culprit was none other than black Labrador retriever named Max.
-The rambunctious pup took curiosity to the next level when he snuck to the driver’s seat of a 2003 Mercury Sable after his owner left him inside the car.
+The culprit was none other than a black Labrador retriever named Max.
+The rambunctious pup took curiosity to the next level when he snuck into the driver’s seat of a 2003 Mercury Sable after his owner left him inside the car.
 The dog’s paws reportedly accidentally hit the gear shift, knocking the car into reverse.

-The result was that the silver-hued car, which had been left running by the owner, started to go in slow circles.
+The result was that the silver-hued car, which had been left running by the owner, started to move in slow circles.

-Anne Sabol, who lives in the cul-de-sac and could see the road from her window, said that she was initially confused when she saw the car circle again and again.
+Anne Sabol, who lives in the cul-de-sac and could see the road from her window, said that she was initially confused when she witnessed the car circle again and again.

 “At first I thought I saw somebody backing up, but then they kept going, and I’m like, ‘OK, what’re they doing?'” the 59-year-old said.